Sun sets on Seoul American school, which held classes 35 miles south of DMZ for 60 years

 “It’s my home.
 I don’t know anywhere else,” said Ro, who will move to Humphreys High School for her senior year.
 “Same streets, same bowling alley, same tennis courts, same locker since my freshman year.
 It’s me.
 Everything from trophies to yearbooks and all the seniors when they come back to visit.
 It’s so bittersweet.”

-The Seoul American school complex — elementary, middle and high schools — served the U.S. military community at Yongsan and metropolitan Seoul starting in fall 1959.
+Decades of transition The Seoul American school complex — elementary, middle and high schools — served the U.S. military community at Yongsan and metropolitan Seoul starting in fall 1959.

 “A special place at a special time,” said Gil Mueller, a former longtime Seoul American High School journalism and government instructor.
 “DODEA kids were on the front lines of the Cold War.
 The teachers taught it hands on.”